stone-payments/ansible-role-vsts-agent/README.md

 Requirements
 ------------

-python-pip to install a newer version of pexpect.
+python-pip to install a newer version of pexpect and libcurl4-gnutls-dev for Debian OS Family.
 Also rh-git29 is installed from software-collections, as VSTS requires a newer version of git.

 Role Variables
 --------------